 Little is written about Joseph the carpenter, the father of Jesus.
-Joseph represents: A man of great courage, integrity, obedience and great faith.
+Joseph represents A man of great courage, integrity, obedience, and great faith.
 These are qualities one should look out for in a man.

 Nothing could have prepared him for the route his life took.
 Let us travel in Joseph’s shoes for a moment.
-In his late teens, Joseph fell in love with a maiden by the name Mary, with the hope that they will get married.
-I guess they are just like normal teenagers in their time, excited about what the future will be ahead for them.
+In his late teens, Joseph fell in love with a maiden by the name of Mary, with the hope that they will get married.
+I guess they were just like normal teenagers in their time, excited about what the future will be ahead for them.

 I bet not in a million years did they think that their lives would change the way it did.
 Just like you and I today, some of the things we had being or going through, we never thought we would be where we are today.
 Reality is always different from what we imagined; reality is what we all do, not fantasy.

 One day, just another day, an angel appeared to Mary, from that very moment their lives changed forever.
 The same angel visited Joseph and told him what was about to happen.